IzePhanthakarn/IzePhanthakarn/README.md

 I am currently studying at Silpakorn University and accepting a part-time job building websites.And I have created a website <a href="https://www.izephanthakarn.dev">Phanthakarn's Portfolio</a> for my portfolio, showcase my profile, my skills, projects, personal information and my contact.

+In the future, I have a plan to develop myself such as creating mobile applications, blockchain development, writing bots to reduce redundant work.
+And developing their own applications for convenience in everyday life, such as recording income and expenses Health tracking and private social media to use with close ones.

 ### Skills